EU to grant May a Brexit delay, with conditions

 A draft of the summit conclusions seen by Reuters said Britain would be granted another delay on certain conditions.
 It left the end-date blank.

-“The United Kingdom shall facilitate the achievement of the Union’s tasks and refrain from any measure which could jeopardize the attainment of the Union’s objectives,” the draft read.
+“The United Kingdom shall facilitate the achievement of the Union’s tasks and refrain from any measure which could jeopardise the attainment of the Union’s objectives,” the draft read.

 A long delay to Brexit would put the entire divorce in doubt by opening up the space for a second referendum and election, while harsh conditions would likely lead to a swifter end to May’s premiership.